-The Near Infrared Airglow Camera (NIRAC) is a 45-kilogram device that will hitch a ride on the International Space Station (ISS) in 2018 as part of the Department of Defense Space Test Program.
+The Near Infrared Airglow Camera (NIRAC) is a 45-kilogram device that hitched a ride to the International Space Station (ISS) on May 3, 2019 as part of the Department of Defense Space Test Program.
 NIRAC has two mission objectives: to study lower atmospheric processes that affect space weather, and to exploit airglow for nighttime imagery applications.

 Capturing Airglow Imagery

 Airglow is a natural atmospheric emission related to aurora – in both cases, light is emitted from an excited atom or molecule, although the cause of excitation is different.
 Airglow is dimmer than aurora and occurs over the entire Earth, not just the poles.